lsclone/StrayBirds/_posts/2015-08-25-android-ndk.md

 > In the Customize C++ Support section of the wizard, you can customize your project with the following options:

->> C++ Standard: use the drop-down list to select which standardization of C++ you want to use.
+>> **C++ Standard**: use the drop-down list to select which standardization of C++ you want to use.
 Selecting Toolchain Default uses the default CMake setting.

->> Exceptions Support: check this box if you want to enable support for C++ exception handling.
+>> **Exceptions Support**: check this box if you want to enable support for C++ exception handling.
 If enabled, Android Studio adds the -fexceptions flag to cppFlags in your module-level build.gradle file, which Gradle passes to CMake.

->> Runtime Type Information Support: check this box if you want support for RTTI.
+>> **Runtime Type Information Support**: check this box if you want support for RTTI.
 If enabled, Android Studio adds the -frtti flag to cppFlags in your module-level build.gradle file, which Gradle passes to CMake.

 > Click Finish.